|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ENERGY TRANSMISSION CORRIDORS:

 Also important are the costs of an electricity and heat transmission corridors from the FNR to the electricity and thermal loads.
 In an urban application the cost of the required energy transmission corridors may dominate all other costs.
-Fully displacing fossil fuels will likely require at least a three fold increase in non-fossil electricity generation capacity and related energy transmission capacity in Ontario.
-Hence the government of Ontario should identify and prohibit new development on land that will be required for distributed nuclear power stations and energy transmission corridors.
+Fully displacing fossil fuels will likely require at least a three fold increase in non-fossil electricity generation capacity and related electricity transmission capacity in Ontario.
+Hence the government of Ontario should identify and prohibit new development or redevelopment on land that will be required for distributed nuclear power plants and energy transmission corridors.

 In order to access the district heating load FNRs should be located within urban developments.
 However, within a major metropolis the land acquisition cost will increase many fold.
 That cost will be offset by the avoided cost of energy transmission from outside the city into the center of a city.